shandyka24/TA-GIS-Nagari-Tuo-Pariangan/README.md

-# Desa Wisata Kampuang Minang Nagari Sumpu
+# GIS Kawasan Wisata Lembah Harau

 This is a Geographic Information System (GIS) Web Application.
 Created using Codeigniter 4 with Myth/Auth for user authentications.

 ## What is CodeIgniter?